McDonald's to debut new value menu in January amid turnaround

-LOS ANGELES (Reuters) - McDonald’s Corp (MCD.N) said it would debut a “McPick” U.S. value menu in January as turnaround efforts continue at the world’s largest restaurant chain by revenue.
+LOS ANGELES, Nov 17 (Reuters) - McDonald’s Corp said it would debut a “McPick” U.S. value menu in January as turnaround efforts continue at the world’s largest restaurant chain by revenue.

 The first promotion will be “McPick 2 for $2,” and will run from Jan.
 4 through Feb.
 8, McDonald’s spokeswoman Lisa McComb said on Tuesday, adding that the menu would offer choice and flexibility.